 These files have a sample rate of 40 (40 data points per second), while the music we usually listen to is typically at 44 kHz.

-1. Compression without changing the number of points — the 40 Hz sample rate is mapped to 44 kHz.
-This means we play back the original data much faster.
-The duration is shortened, and the frequencies are increased.
-For example, if the original signal had a frequency of 1 Hz, after such "compression" it would sound at 44100/40 = 1102.5 Hz, which is much higher.
+Compression without changing the number of points — the 40 Hz sample rate is mapped to 44 kHz.
+This means the original data is played back much faster.
+The duration is shortened and the frequencies are increased.
+For example, if the original signal had a frequency of 1 Hz, after such compression it would sound at 44100/40 = 1102.5 Hz, which is significantly higher.

 In both the second and third approaches, anti-aliasing filtering was also applied to eliminate any frequencies that could introduce unwanted noise during interpolation.